martintabakov/html-previewer-app/README.md

 # HTML Previewer Application

 An application that renders the value of a textarea as HTML.
+The different HTML samples are stored in a database and can be loaded for editing.

 ## Used Technologies and libraries